ms/buildtogether.tech/important/index.md

     meetings)">point-form notes</span> about the most important information that was shared, and about every decision that was made or every task that was assigned to someone.
-This responsibility should rotate each meeting so that everyone has to take a turn; otherwise, as discussed in <span x="teams"/>, the burden will fall unfairly on some people.
+This responsibility should rotate each meeting so that everyone has to take a turn; otherwise, as discussed in <a section="teams"/>, the burden will fall unfairly on some people.

 End early.